howard-university-web-services/howard_paragraphs/README.md

 - Media: Paragraphs integration of media for use in Howard projects
 - News Feed: Paragraphs integration of News Feed (from thedig.howard.edu) for Howard projects
 - Parallax: Paragraphs integration of parallax scrolling for use in Howard projects
-- Photoshelter Feed: Paragraphs integration of Photoshelter Feed into a carousel with modal front end
+- Photoshelter Feed: Paragraphs integration of Photoshelter Feed into a carousel with modal front end [DEPRECATED]
 - Photoshelter Feed Grid: Paragraphs integration of Photoshelter Feed into a silc grid.
+[DEPRECATED]
 - Profiles Feed: Paragraphs integration of Profiles Feed (from profiles.howard.edu) for Howard projects
 - Program: Paragraphs integration of embedding a Program (from programs.howard.edu) for Howard projects
 - Programs Feed Paragraphs integration of embedding a Programs Feed (from programs.howard.edu) for Howard projects